What is the best bird bath for my backyard?

 Both of these glass bird baths are the same, except for the fact they feature different designs.
-I think I’m partial to the one that has pictures of songbirds on it, but I know many people can’t resist something with hummingbirds. 🙂
+I think I’m partial to the pretty pink glass, but I know many people can’t resist something with hummingbirds. 🙂

 Having either of these baths in your flower garden would make a great decoration, in addition to providing a water source for birds.
 In fact, this product can also be displayed indoors!